 Uncertainty is normal for leaders of the high growth businesses that I work with.
 The Coronavirus pandemic has taken this to another level.
-Asked by clients for advice on how to navigate this crisis, I’ve pulled together thoughts and key resources into this guide, which draws on evidence from behavioural and decision making psychology, the latest leadership thinking, and my own experience working at Her Majesty’s Treasury during the Great Financial Crisis and navigating the uncertainty of cancer.
+Asked by clients for advice on how to navigate this crisis, I’ve pulled together thoughts and key resources into this guide.
+It draws upon evidence from behavioural and decision making psychology, the latest leadership thinking, and my own experience working at Her Majesty’s Treasury during the Great Financial Crisis and navigating the uncertainty of cancer.